 Trusted Tree Removal & Tree Service Experts in Kenosha, WI

-Kenosha Tree Services provides professional tree planting and transplanting for residential and commercial properties throughout Kenosha and across Kenosha County, helping property owners establish healthy, structurally sound trees built for long-term growth, with 20 years of experience.
+Kenosha Tree Services provides professional tree planting and transplanting for residential and commercial properties in Kenosha, WI, helping property owners establish healthy, structurally sound trees built for long-term growth, with 20 years of experience.
 From selecting the right species for local soil and site conditions to proper planting depth, root-zone preparation, and controlled transplanting methods, we focus on maximizing tree survival, reducing transplant shock, and creating stronger landscapes that add shade, curb appeal, and long-term property value.

 Request Your Free Estimate